-W. Hayden McIlroy, age 77, has served on our board of directors since 2003.
+W. Hayden McIlroy, age 78, has served on our board of directors since 2003.
 He is a private investor, primarily in real estate.
 From 1975 to 1986, Mr. McIlroy was the owner and chief executive officer of McIlroy Bank and Trust in Fayetteville, Arkansas.
 He also founded other businesses, primarily in the food and agricultural industries.
 Mr. McIlroy is a member of our audit and management development and compensation committees.

-Mr. McIlroy has over 13 years of experience on our board of directors, audit committee and management development and compensation committee.
+Mr. McIlroy has over 14 years of experience on our board of directors, audit committee and management development and compensation committee.
 He also has senior executive, operating, corporate governance, finance and financial accounting oversight experience from a privately held bank and other privately held entities for which he formerly served.

-Mary A. Tidlund, age 60, has served on our board of directors since March 2016, and she previously served on our board of directors from May 2014 to May 2015.
-Ms. Tidlund has served as the president of The Mary A. Tidlund Charitable Foundation, a charitable organization that designs and funds sustainable development projects around the world, since she founded it in 1998.
+Mary A. Tidlund, age 61, has served on our board of directors since March 2016, and she previously served on our board of directors from May 2014 to May 2015.
+Ms. Tidlund is a private investor.
+From 1998 to June 2017, she served as the president of The Mary A. Tidlund Charitable Foundation, a charitable organization that designed and funded sustainable development projects around the world.
 From 1989 to 1995, she served as president and chief executive officer of Williston Wildcatters Oil Corporation, a former publicly traded oil exploration and service company.
 Ms. Tidlund has served as a director and on the audit committee of CompX since March 2016.
 She is a member of our audit committee.

-Ms. Tidlund has two years of experience as a director of us, and one year of experience as a director of CompX.
+Ms. Tidlund has three years of experience as a director of us, and two years of experience as a director of CompX.
 Ms. Tidlund also has senior executive, operating, corporate governance, finance and financial accounting oversight experience from a publicly traded oil exploration and service company for which she formerly served.